meghaarajeev/Python-learning-repository-/README.md

 4. Greyscale
 5. Black and White

-_Note:Click the title to redirect to the link_
+_Note:Click the title to redirect to the code_
 # 🔍Where should I start learning Python from?

 The Python course I'm taking is [Python Backend Web Development Course](https://www.youtube.com/watch?v=jBzwzrDvZ18) by [freeCodeCamp.org](https://www.youtube.com/@freecodecamp).
 You can also start off from there.
 It's completely free and the only thing need is your commitment and self-motivation💪🏿.